 The guide incorporates health and safety research from the World Health Organization, the U.S. Centers for Disease Control, the U.S. Occupational Safety and Health Administration, and the Institute for Heath Metrics and Evaluation.
 Its key recommendations for health facilities and personnel include the following:

-Planning a Return to Work fill a need for authoritative and specific information that is currently lacking from other sources," says CREP Executive Officer Katherine Hughey.
+"The guidelines in Planning a Return to Work fill a need for authoritative and specific information that is currently lacking from other sources," says CREP Executive Officer Katherine Hughey.
 "It represents the proactive work of several leading exercise and sports science organizations that will be critical to establishing consumer confidence in our industry as well as our ability to safely serve the physical activity needs of our communities."

 Organizations supporting the guide include the American Council on Exercise, the American College of Sports Medicine, the National Council on Strength and Fitness, the National Strength and Conditioning Association, the National Pilates Certification Program, and the Collegiate Strength & Conditioning Coaches association.